KeithPatarroyo/starter-hugo-research-group/content/medium/website_test/index.md

 ---
-title: "Technology or Monetary System: What is the key to progress? — Part II: The case for the Monetary System"
+title: "Technology or Monetary System: What is the key to progress? — Part I: The case for Technology"
 authors:
 - admin
-date: "2021-02-07T00:00:00Z"
+date: "2021-07-02T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).